Gabinou/mace/README.md

 ## About

-Mace is a C99-only build system.
+Mace is a build system for C, that uses C.

 Specificity, reduced scope, all in service of *simplicity*.